TritonDataCenter/containerpilot/README.md

     ```

     - `endpoints` is the list of etcd nodes in your cluster
     - `prefix` is the path that will be prefixed to all service discovery keys.
+This key is optional.
+(Default: `/containerbuddy`)

 Other fields: